Jonathan0137/Pawsup/doc/sprint3/sprint3.md

 - A user needs to be able to pay for a good or service over the internet before the exchange of goods or services.
 (NODE-128) 40

 # Spike
+- Understanding how to deal with(process, store, post request) image files.

 # Unfinished Work
+- NODE-89(Create Service): slight blocker due to unsure of how to process image files.